anupamkumar2243/document-to-json/README.md

 In this part, we download the base_config.cfg file from the following link https://spacy.io/usage/training

-After downloading the base_config.cfg file than convert into the config.cfg using the following command
+After downloading the base_config.cfg file than convert into the config.cfg so that it can fill automatically all the default values

+For convert into the config.cfg file just type the following command in terminal

 python -m spacy init fill-config base_config.cfg config.cfg

+Now we will train the data by the following command in terminal

+python -m spacy train config.cfg --output ./output --paths.train ./data/train.spacy --paths.dev .data/dev.spacy